numanai/Visual-Question-Answering-for-Medical-domain/Barlow Twins/pretrain/README.md

 or you can update dataset name in  `barlow_datamodule.yaml`

-The script doesn't include any validation loops, but it does track the contrastive loss via Tensorboard and you'll see the accuracy of the contrastive classifier.
+The script doesn't include any validation loops, but it does track the contrastive loss via wandb and you'll see the training loss of the contrastive classifier online.
+If you want to save wandb logs locally, you can set `offline: True` in `wandb.yaml' file.

 After pretraining, you can copy your model to the `finetune` to test the accuracy on your downstream task.